danielliu2707/personal-website/urara/canva_learnings/+page.md

 Immersing myself into the Melbourne office culture wasn't too difficult.
 Though, there were only around 10 interns and with everyone working overtime, it was difficult to organise many social outings.
 You wouldn't believe the crazy hours some interns pulled.
 Alas, I knew when I worked best and prioritised waking up feeling refreshed.

 Despite less social events, I still had a great time.
 I was able to meet a few teammates who were based out of Melbourne - even finding out one of them came from Perth aswell!
 We organised pickleball and basketball amongst the interns during these final few weeks, and enjoyed the lovely food (arguably better than Sydney's) made in-house by the chefs.
-I would also describe general vibe among the Melbourne office as more "cosy" - chill music playing, a closer-knit community and physical proximity all contributed to this change of scenery.
+I would also describe general vibe among the Melbourne office as more 'cosy' - chill music playing, a closer-knit community and physical proximity all contributed to this change of scenery.

 ### Week 12 - Presentations

 ![presos](./IMG_0596.jpg)

 The juxtaposition of the final week to the first week was immense.
 The last push to finish our work, submit our personal reflections & presentations and mingle with our peers one last time meant there was little time for much else.
 The Data Science interns gave a presentation among most Data Scientists at Canva at the start of the week, and all interns gave their final intern presentation on Wednesday and Thursday.
 Being in product, I was given the opportunity to present 1st among all Data Scientists and 2nd among all 89 interns.
-It was quite ther double-edged sword.
+It was quite the double-edged sword.
 On the one hand, I would be free from comparison prior to my presentation and would have the most crowd engagement (lots of interns shouting their support in the chat).
 On the other hand, since our presentations were broadcasted to the entire company, I would have the most eyes on me (which is also kind of good).

 My presentations went well as I received positive feedback all around.
 However, comparison being the thief of joy that it is - it was hard not to compare my work to other interns (especially Data Scientists).
-For whatever reason, I felt that my work didn't sound as "impactful" or "cool" as other interns - which was probably not true - and found myself always comparing.
+For whatever reason, I felt that my work didn't sound as 'impactful' or 'cool' as other interns - which was probably not true - and found myself always comparing.
 Reflecting back, it's good to appreciate the amazing work other's do but don't forget all the work you've put in to deliver your best go at a challenging problem.

 ### Week 12 - Final day